 Halkon, BJ & Chapman, C 2018, 'On the development and characterisation of a synchronised-scanning laser Doppler vibrometer system', International Congress on Sound and Vibration, Hiroshima, Japan.View/Download from: UTS OPUS

-Halkon, BJ & Rothberg, S 2018, 'Towards laser Doppler vibrometry from unmanned aerial vehicles', 13th Intl CONFERENCE on VIBRATION MEASUREMENTS by LASER and NONCONTACT TECHNIQUES, Ancona, Italy.View/Download from: UTS OPUS
+Halkon, BJ & Rothberg, S 2018, 'Towards laser Doppler vibrometry from unmanned aerial vehicles', 13th International Conference on Vibration Measurements by Laser and Noncontact Techniques, IOP Publishing Ltd, Ancona, Italy.View/Download from: UTS OPUS or Publisher's site

 Halkon, B & Rothberg, S 2015, 'Correction of laser Doppler vibrometry measurements affected by steering mirror vibration', OPTICAL MEASUREMENT TECHNIQUES FOR STRUCTURES & SYSTEMS III, 6th International Conference on Optical Measurement Techniques for Structures and Systems III (OPTIMESS2015), SHAKER PUBLISHING BV, Univ Antwerp, Antwerp, BELGIUM, pp. 117-126.View/Download from: UTS OPUS

-Oldham, KM, Chung, PWH, Edirisinghe, EA & Halkon, BJ 2016, 'Table tennis and computer vision: A monocular event classifier', Advances in Intelligent Systems and Computing, pp. 29-32.View/Download from: UTS OPUS or Publisher's site
+Oldham, KM, Chung, PWH, Edirisinghe, EA & Halkon, BJ 2015, 'Table tennis and computer vision: a monocular event classifier', PROCEEDINGS OF THE 10TH INTERNATIONAL SYMPOSIUM ON COMPUTER SCIENCE IN SPORTS (ISCSS), 10th International Symposium on Computer Science in Sports (ISCSS), SPRINGER-VERLAG BERLIN, Loughborough, ENGLAND, pp. 29-32.View/Download from: UTS OPUS or Publisher's site

 Stone, BW, Halkon, BJ & Harland, AR 2016, 'An explorative study into the mechanics of projectile impacts to the head', 2016 IRCOBI Conference Proceedings - International Research Council on the Biomechanics of Injury, pp. 369-380.View/Download from: UTS OPUS